xiaoniuniu89/giglep4/README.md

 ## <p id="feed">Social Feed </p>

 The social page is the page the user sees when they log into the site.
-From here users can create posts, get friend suggestions and see posts of other users in their feed which they can like/dislike.
+From here users can create posts, get friend suggestions, and see posts of other users in their feed that they can like/dislike.

 - feed page